notthelewis/showcases/rust/blewis/README.md

     dependencies down to almost zero.
 I want to be accountable for as much of this code as possible.
 Full specification can be found at: PROTO.md

-2) Using lock-free data structures for speedy-quick, safe concurrency.
+2) Using lock-free data structures for speedy-quick, safe concurrency in *SOME* scenarios.
-    I want to use lock-free data structures for concurrency, as opposed to mutexes.
+    I want to use lock-free data structures for concurrency, as opposed to mutexes, in a few places.
 Redis' codebase is littered with mutexes **which is fine** but I want to try and better understand lock-free data structures, as this is something that has been on my list of things to learn for a while.
 I *believe* that I may be able to get *some* performance speed ups in *some* cases.
 Even if not, I just want to _truly_ understand lock-free programming.

 3) Support TCP, UDP, unix sockets and HTTP and web sockets out of the box.
     RESP could _theoretically_ support UDP but it doesn't.
 It could also _theoretically_ support HTTP but it doesn't.